-Our mission is to change the way that women choose their contraception
+Our mission is to change the way that people choose, access and use their contraception

 It took me over a decade to realise the impact that taking hormonal contraceptives had on my emotional and mental state.

 I started taking the Pill when I was 16.
 I always thought I was a very hormonal teenager, but it wasn’t until I stopped taking it a few years later, my personality completely changed.
 I was calmer and stopped crying all the time at stupid things like my parents wedding anniversary.